realtux/bmig/readme.md

 __process all pending migrations__
 ```
 bmig migrate

+# additional options
+-t    wrap each .sql in a transaction, use with -b to avoid an out of sequence migration
+-b    upon migration failure, don't proceed, use with -t to avoid a half completed migration
 ```
 this will run each migration marked as `dn` from `bmig status` and execute the contents from the `up:` label located in that migration. if multiple migrations are marked as `dn`, they will be run sequentially.